Rotman School of Management: Rotman Full-Time MBA

+Rotman One-Year MBA

+Announced in 2025, the One-Year MBA program is an accelerated degree, designed for those with an existing academic and professional background in business and management.
+The program allows qualified 70 students each year to complete the Full-Time MBA program over three terms.
+Students in the option engage in a reduced core curriculum prior to completing a set of electives.
+The One-Year MBA began recruiting in the summer of 2025, with the first cohort starting classes in May 2026.

+Rotman Master of Management

+The Master of Management is an 11-month program that will welcome its first cohort of 70 students in May 2026.
+The program is intended high-achieving students who possess deep learning in a non-business discipline with the skills of business and management.
+The aim is to provide graduates to gain the skills and knowledge they need to launch their careers in business and in industries including finance, consulting, marketing, technology, operations, healthcare and retail.

-Rotman Morning/Evening MBA
+Rotman Evening MBA

-The Rotman Morning & Evening MBA programs are part-time MBAs designed for working professionals who want to pursue a graduate degree while maintaining their career momentum.
-The program takes place over 32 months.
+The Rotman Evening MBA programs is a part-time MBA designed for working professionals who want to pursue a graduate degree while maintaining their career momentum.
+The program takes place 32 months.

 Students also complete three one-week-long sessions at various points in the first two years.
 Electives, offered in the second and third year, may be taken in the morning, evening or during regular working hours (depending on availability).

 Rotman Master of Finance

 Launched in 2006, the Master of Finance program is designed for working professionals in the finance field.
 Classes are held one evening per week plus every other Saturday over a 20-month period.
 The program offers content that is deeper and broader than that provided by a CFA or other professional finance programs.

 Rotman Executive MBA programs

-The Rotman One-Year MBA for Executives (EMBA) is an intensive, 13-month program aims for professionals.
+The Rotman Executive MBA (EMBA) is an intensive, 13-month program aims for professionals.
 It allows business leaders to earn a degree without interrupting their careers.

-Offered over 18 months, the Rotman Global Executive MBA program immerses mid-to-senior executives in core business disciplines from a global perspective.
+Offered over 18 months, the Rotman-SDA Bocconi Global Executive MBA program immerses mid-to-senior executives in core business disciplines from a global perspective.
 The program, supported by well-known post-secondary institutions in Brazil, India, Hong Kong and China, brings participants together in cross-cultural study teams to gain business experience in the world's main economic regions.
-Candidates are mid-to-senior level professionals from industry, providers and service delivery organizations, consulting firms, public agencies, science, and payers in the healthcare and life sciences sector around the world who seek to advance their leadership careers.

-Starting in September 2019, the Global Executive MBA for Healthcare and the Life Sciences is an 18-month program that brings professionals to three key healthcare clusters around the world: Toronto, the Bay area and Singapore.
+Launched in September 2019, the Global Executive MBA for Healthcare and the Life Sciences is an 18-month program that brings professionals to three key healthcare clusters around the world: Toronto, the Bay area and Singapore.
 Candidates are mid-to-senior level professionals from industry, providers and service delivery organizations, consulting firms, public agencies, science, and payers in the healthcare and life sciences sector around the world who seek to advance their leadership careers.